Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 This will enable authentication outside the administrative interface, like you see on typical websites.

+### Templates

+A typical `login.html` template has been included with your `makewiki` `v2` starter code.

 ## [**30m**] 💻 Activity: v2 Challenges - Login & Logout

-1. Begin the [v2 Challenges](https://github.com/make-school-labs/makewiki-starter/CHALLENGES.md) by cloning the latest `makewiki-starter` to get the starter code for today.!
+1. Begin the [v2 Challenges](https://github.com/make-school-labs/makewiki-starter/CHALLENGES.md) by cloning the latest `makewiki-starter` to get the starter code for today!
 2. Stop when you complete the first section titled `Login & Signup`.

 ## [**10m**] 🌴 BREAK